BarinderBanwait/dihedral-newforms/README.md

-## This

-# dihedral-newforms
+# dihedral-newforms d'après Samuele Anni and Peter Bruin

-This implements algorithms by Samuele Anni
+This implements algorithms by Samuele Anni an Peter Bruin to find newforms of dihedral Galois image.